 I am a member of the Nanotheory Institute at the Center for Nanophase Materials Sciences (CNMS) and the Computational Materials Science group in the Computer Science and Mathematics Division.

 I spent three years at NREL with Alex Zunger after completing my PhD with Richard Needs at the University of Cambridge.
 For several years I worked with Mark Jarrell at the University of Cincinnati working on high-temperature cuprate superconductors.
 In 2009 I changed from a similar position at JICS/UT Knoxville to staff at ORNL.

 - Grant reviewer for US DOE and NSF

-- Reviewer for APS, ACS, IOP, Nature Publishing Group etc.
+- Reviewer for APS, ACS, IOP, Elsevier, Springer Nature etc.